pbrdmn/brd.mn/src/articles/mentors/index.md

 One question I wish I would have asked myself more deliberately through this time is “What do I need to learn next?”

 Without having an understanding of the career path, the opportunities I took were the ones that came to me.
 Some of these were excellent and enjoyable, like building and releasing iPhone apps for a cycling magazine.
-Some were more tedeous, like rebuilding a cycling classified ads site, or implementing an in-house advertising inventory managment system.
+Some were more tedious, like rebuilding a cycling classified ads site, or implementing an in-house advertising inventory management system.

 On the whole, I was learning and developing my skills, but not deliberately and not strategically.
 I was collecting a lot of broad knowledge, but lacking depth and didn't have a framework in place to make continued progress in any one area.